keegancsmith/keegancsmith/CV.rst

 Employment History
 ==================

+* **2011** - Internship at `Nimbula <http://nimbula.com/>`_.
+Wrote an EC2 API
+  Shim.
+This was a service which exposed an EC2 SOAP and REST API and translated the requests into Nimbula Director API requests.
+Technologies
+  used: Python and Twisted.

 * **2010** - Internship at `Amazon Web Services <http://aws.amazon.com/>`_ on
   the EC2 Team.
 My first project was replacing an internal XML-RPC system with something faster (ended up being JSON).
 The second project was creating a